 An indoor wash stall will likely be closest to your water source, but consider noise and traffic as well.
 Choose an area at the end of the barn or well away from tack and feed areas to avoid startling or agitating horses that are in the wash stall.
 An outdoor wash rack

 is sometimes more affordable and certainly a great idea.
 Just as with the indoor stall, however, you’ll want to choose an area that’s

 quiet, on level ground, and boasts soil that drains well.

 Water source and heat.

-an overhead boom for horses and take the time to accustom new horses to the boom swinging over their heads.
+overhead boom for horses and take the time to accustom new horses to the boom swinging over their heads.
 Most horses acclimate

 quickly to the idea, but it’s always a good idea to introduce it slowly.
-If you choose to have heated water, consider
+If you choose to have heated water, consider a tankless heater.

 Size and configuration.

 is a hazard for the handler.
 If it’s to be an outdoor wash rack, be sure to use durable materials.
-Pipe corrals can be
+Pipe corrals can be dangerous in the

-fidgets needs further training and no horse should be left alone.
-Install crossties that are adjustable and be sure to teach horse
+needs further training and no horse should be left alone.
+Install crossties that are adjustable and be sure to teach horse handlers how

 For the outdoor wash rack, mud absolutely must be managed.